Makinda606/GitHubCloneProject/README.md

-This is the description of my repo
+Objective: This task demonstrates editing and branching using Git and GitHub.
-Objective: Practice using Git branches and making changes.
+Modification in feature-greeting branch.